– This post was written by Neesha Kanga –

 This famous landmark in Singapore is one of the most photographed places in the country.
-A billion-dollar mechanized Eden, the Supertree Grove was designed to be a living work of art that integrates technology and greenery.
+A billion-dollar mechanized Eden, the Supertree Grove located within Gardens by the Bay was designed to be a living work of art that integrates technology and greenery.

 Location: 10 Bayfront Avenue, Singapore

 No list of landmarks in Singapore would be complete without mentioning Marina Bay Sands.
-If millions of wanderlust-inspiring pictures on the ‘gram are any indication of popularity, then this 56-story hotel with a ship perched on its roof definitely comes out on top.
+If millions of wanderlust-inspiring pictures on Instagram are any indication of popularity, then this 56-story hotel with a ship perched on its roof definitely comes out on top.
 Housing the world’s largest rooftop infinity pool, 200-meter-high jacuzzis on observation decks, and boasting some of the greatest views in the country, this is the skyscraper Dubai wishes it had.

 Location: Gardens by the Bay